rust-lang/async-book/src/01_getting_started/04_async_await_primer.md

 the `learn_song` future, we allow other tasks to take over the current thread if `learn_song` is blocked.
 This makes it possible to run multiple futures to completion concurrently on the same thread.

-Now that you've learned the basics of `async`/`await`, let's try out an example.